GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

 The post table only holds the string ID of the post, so that's the only argument for this function.
-Here, the expression `Post default_ (val_ stringId)` is inserted, which just means "A new post row with an autoincrement id, and the provided string ID".
+Here, the expression `Post default_ (val_ stringId)` is inserted, which just means "A new post row with an autoincrement ID, and the provided string ID."
 This whole expression thing might be a little hard to understand, but it's a really great way of storing rows with auto increment fields.
 In popular ORMs found in imperative languages, you usually have to set a `0` or `-1` to an auto increment field during insertion, and it feels like a hack when compared to Beam's approach.
-Finally, `return $ pk newPost`, returns the new post's primary key, which will be needed to insert a row to the likes table.
+Finally, `return $ pk newPost` returns the new post's primary key, which will be needed to insert a row to the likes table.

-After inserting a few posts, they can looked up with this function:
+After inserting a few posts, they can be looked up with this function:

 ``` Haskell
 findPostByStringId :: Text.Text -> SqliteM (Maybe Post)